Skip to main content

 Create the correct Persistent Volume Claim

-To use Nexflow, you will need a Persistent Volume Claim (PVC) with ReadWriteMany (RWX) permissions set in your namespace you are going to use for your Nextflow workflow.
+To use Nexflow, you will need a Persistent Volume Claim (PVC) with ReadWriteMany (RWX) permissions set in your project you are going to use for your Nextflow workflow.
 To read more about how to set up an PVC on the DSRI, please refer to our documentation.

 Make sure when creating an PVC with RWX permissions to use the storageClass ocs-storagecluster-cephfs!
 This storageClass is needed to be able to set the RWX permissions.